 Corey O’Connor was elected to represent City Council District 5 and was sworn in on January 3, 2012.
 Endorsed by both the Post-Gazette and the Tribune Review, O’Connor won his seat with 75% of the vote.
 He also received endorsements from the Allegheny County Democratic Committee, the Allegheny County Central Labor Council, Young Democrats of Allegheny County, and Steel City Stonewall Democrats.

-Before running for City Council, O’Connor began his career in public service as a Community Development Representative for U.S. Representative Mike Doyle in the Congressman’s Pittsburgh District Office.
+Before running for City Council, O’Connor began a career in public service as a Community Development Representative for U.S. Representative Mike Doyle in the Congressman’s Pittsburgh District Office.
 Corey’s areas of responsibility included: business development projects, housing concerns, appropriations, EPA compliance, public safety, and FEMA disaster responses.
 He also assisted residents with foreclosures during the 2008-2009 recession and provided guidance to low income constituents regarding energy and heating assistance.
 In his four plus years in this position, Corey frequently represented Rep. Doyle at community meetings and public events.

 A life-long Democrat, he served on the Platform Committee at the 2012 Democratic convention.
-The notable website Politics PA named O’Connor one of Pennsylvania’s top “30 Under 30” and in 2010, he was selected as Allegheny County Young Democrat of the Year.
+The notable website "Politics PA" named O’Connor one of Pennsylvania’s top “30 Under 30” and in 2010, he was selected as Allegheny County Young Democrat of the Year.